cfsghost/node-weather-taiwan/README.md

 # node-weather-taiwan
-Node.js module to get weather data for Taiwan
+Node.js module to fetch weather data for Taiwan